Vauxhall Crossland SUV review

 - Steering too sensitive

-A major facelift for 2021 saw the Crossland drop the ‘X’ out of its name, while also gaining the striking 'Vizor' family face of the Mokka.
-The car’s redesign also added lashings of tough plastic cladding around the wheelarches, sills and bumpers to make the Crossland look more like an SUV than a small hatchback.
-It's a similar look to the Citroen C3 Aircross it shares many of its hidden parts with.
+A major 2021 facelift saw the Crossland drop the ‘X’ from its name while also gaining the striking 'Vizor' front end seen on the Vauxhall Mokka, which forms the brand's latest family face.
+The car’s redesign also added lashings of tough plastic cladding around the wheel arches, sills and bumpers to make the Crossland look more like an SUV than a small hatchback.
+It's a similar look to the Citroen C3 Aircross, which shares many of the Crossland’s hidden parts.

 Despite these efforts, there are definite shades of people-carrier to it.
 Indeed, it’s not hard to see it as the Vauxhall Meriva replacement it really is – especially if you imagine the pieces of black plastic trim at the bottom of its doors are body-coloured.
 Still, the Crossland comes with a range of reasonably frugal petrol and diesel engines, has comfortable seats, excellent interior proportions and an easy-to-use dashboard.

 Compared to its immediate rivals, the Crossland isn't going to trouble the Ford Puma for driving fun, but its suspension has been made firmer than before to boost stability when cornering.
 It also falls quite a long way short of the Volkswagen T-Cross for ride quality - bumps around town can cause the Vauxhall to feel unsettled.
-Any prominent side winds that present themselves, meanwhile, can cause more buffeting than is ideal on exposed motorways.
+Meanwhile, any prominent side winds that present themselves can cause more buffeting than is ideal on exposed motorways.

-The 1.2-litre three-cylinder turbocharged petrol engine – which produces either 108 or 128bhp – is gutsy and easy to recommend, while the 1.5-litre diesel engine Vauxhall offers with the Crossland is also a decent performer for high-mileage drivers; other positives include a generous list of standard equipment, an easy to use infotainment system and a decent boot.
+In early 2022 Vauxhall slimmed the Crossland lineup to just three trim levels, with the current options being Design, GS Line or range-topping Ultimate trim.
+Prior models can be found in SE Edition, SRi Edition, Elite Edition and Ultimate trim levels and many of the engines from these models can be found in the current models.
+The 1.2-litre three-cylinder turbocharged petrol engine – which produces either 108 or 128bhp – is gutsy and easy to recommend.
+The 1.5-litre diesel engine is also a decent option for high-mileage drivers.
+Other positives include a generous list of standard equipment, an easy to use infotainment system and a well-sized boot.

-You sit reasonably high in the Crossland X compared to a conventional hatchback and the windscreen is large, so forward visibility is excellent.
+You sit reasonably high in the Crossland compared to a conventional hatchback, and the windscreen is large so forward visibility is excellent.
 The rear is also easy to see out of, save for fairly significant blind spots created by the wide pillars between the rear doors and the boot; these mean you need to take extra care when changing lanes on the motorway.
-You can’t get blind-spot monitoring on the Crossland X, either.
+You can’t get blind-spot monitoring on the Crossland, either.

-Too few owners of the old Crossland X took part in our 2020 Driver Power ownership survey for us to rank its reliability.
-However, it does share its platform and a number of internal parts with the previous-generation Peugeot 2008, which finished 35th out of 75 cars in our survey.
-The Vauxhall was awarded a five-star Euro NCAP score when it was tested in 2017.
+The Crossland hadn’t been on sale long enough to appear in our 2021 Driver Power ownership survey.
+However, it shares its platform and some internal parts with the previous-generation Peugeot 2008, which finished 35th out of 75 cars in our 2020 survey.
+The Crossland was awarded a five-star Euro NCAP score when it was tested in 2017.